anitha0702/spaceXLaunch/README.md

  ## Setup
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-To run the angular application locally,
+To run the application locally,
 	$ npm install
 	$ npm start